Chootana/VRC_DepthToWorldPos/README.md

 This is a post process shader to detect world position from the camera depth texture.

-There are not any C# scripts, so that you can use it for VRC easily.
+There are not any C# scripts, so that you can use this shader for VRC easily.

 (I hope Graphics.Blit will come soon to Udon)